If you’ve ever felt lost and confused when facing a whole row of skincare products, this one is for you.

 Let’s dive in to each one and talk product.
 Most products below are affiliate links; I am only recommending products I use and love here.

 Cleansing is the name of the game.
 Something gentle, so you don’t dry out your skin, but also something that will take off the day and all your makeup.
 I have sensitive skin with light signs of aging and am prone to breakouts.
 I wrote a whole post on my favorite face washes that you can read here.
 Or, skip the article and grab my favorite face wash:

 I’ve written about this one a few times and still love it.
 I use this most nights as it is super refreshing, gentle, gets all the makeup off, but leaves my skin super soft.

-If you’re going to do a face mask, now is the time to do that.
+If you’re going to do a face mask or a red light mask, now is the time to do that.
 I typically do 1-2 face masks a week.

 2. Time to Tone:

 I use toners that will improve the quality of my skin by sinking deep down into pores to clean them out and moisturize my skin with powerful ingredients like rose water.
 My absolute go-to, most favorite toner of all time, is this super affordable, drugstore beauty pick.
 It helps with gentle exfoliation, as well as breakouts and balancing the skins ph levels.